lmfarley10/analytics-ai/aidp-compliance/secure-pipeline/secure-pipeline.md

 ## Task 4: Execute the Pipeline and Store Results

 1. In the pipeline editor, click "Publish" then "Run".
-2. Configure output: Add a target operator to write to a new Object Storage bucket (e.g., transformed-hr-bucket) or Autonomous Database table.
+2. Configure output: Add a target operator to write to an Autonomous Database (ADW) table (recommended as source for AIDP in next lab).
+   - Provision ADW if needed (Databases > Autonomous Database > Create, name e.g., aidp-adw, set password/access).
+   - In DI, create ADW connection (Data Assets > Create, type Oracle Database, provide credentials/wallet).
+   - In Target operator, select ADW connection, map columns to new table like TRANSFORMED_HR, set insert mode.
 3. Monitor the run status in the Executions tab.

    ![Execute Pipeline](images/execute-pipeline.png)